Your First 90 Days

 When you start, you’ll receive an outline of expected performance metrics for your first 3 months.
 Those standards will be clear and attainable, and your manager will give you frequent, candid feedback.
 On occasion, despite our collective best efforts, it’s not a fit.
 We don’t do full-scale performance improvement plans during the first three months.
 So if during that time it starts looking like your long-term employment won’t work out, your manager will let you know early and why.

-We hope, and fully expect, that your first 90 days will confirm what we learned in the hiring phase — you’re well suited for this job, this team, and you’re invigorated by the work to be done.
+We hope, and fully expect, that your first 90 days will confirm what we learned in the hiring phase — you’re well suited for this job, and you’re invigorated by the work to be done.
 Just put in your best effort, make sure you reach out if things aren’t feeling right, embrace the feedback you get from your manager, and openly share your feedback with them!

 Mastery & Titles

 Advancing your career at 37signals doesn’t mean giving up on your craft.
-No matter your role, you can become better at the work itself and level-up that way.
+No matter your role, you can become better at the work itself and level up that way.
 This is especially important since we’re a relatively small company with few layers of managerial cake.

 Within each of our job functions, we’ve mapped our trajectory of mastery to five different levels.
 That title structure is shared amongst all departments, but the particulars of what characterizes one level from another will of course be different.
 Here’s an example of the titles for programming: